ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 - the block string including tatami can definitely be super'd and iframe'd through with a super but it seems inconsistent (test)

 ## working on c.s > IA.YZN
-when can you let go of 6 after hitting YZN? (double check) if you miss the FRC then what? (right now I'm doing c.s > 6HS > Kibari)
+if you miss the FRC then what? (right now I'm doing c.s > 6HS > Kibari)

 How to do IA.YOUZ combo: